aallan/aallan/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Alasdair Allan, and these days I'm in charge of writing things down at Raspberry Pi.
+My name is Alasdair Allan, I work as a consultant and journalist focusing on open hardware, machine learning, data science, and emerging technologies — with expertise in electronics, especially wireless devices, distributed sensor networks, and embedded computing.

 I’ve actually had a pretty odd path to where I am now, I’m on my third, maybe fourth career now.
 I started as an astrophysicist, doing research into the high-energy physics of collision shocks in accretion disks surrounding white dwarf stars.
 But then I sort of drifted sideways into playing with the toys.